 Loyola named one of the nation’s best colleges for 2021 by The Princeton Review

-Loyola University Maryland has been named one of that nation’s top institutions for higher education by The Princeton Review in its latest annual college guide, The Best 386 Colleges.
+Loyola University Maryland has been named one of the nation’s top institutions for higher education by the Princeton Review in its latest annual college guide, the Best 386 Colleges.

-Loyola again was also featured on the “Best Northeastern Colleges” list, as the only Jesuit, Patriot League, and Maryland school on the list.
+Loyola again was also featured among “Best Northeastern Colleges” as the only Jesuit, Patriot League, and Maryland school on the list.
 Loyola also ranked No. 14 for Best College Dorms.

 “At Loyola University Maryland, we take pride in the Jesuit, liberal arts and professional education we provide to our students, who become educated, fulfilled, ethical leaders who are driven to better the world around them,” said Rev. Brian F. Linnane, S.J., president.
 “When our students graduate, they are well-prepared to thrive in the ever-evolving world of work and lead balanced, flourishing, and purposeful lives.”